Information explosion: Growth patterns

 A new metric that is being used in an attempt to characterize the growth in person-specific information, is the disk storage per person (DSP), which is measured in megabytes/person (where megabytes is 106 bytes and is abbreviated MB).
 Global DSP (GDSP) is the total rigid disk drive space (in MB) of new units sold in a year divided by the world population in that year.
 The GDSP metric is a crude measure of how much disk storage could possibly be used to collect person-specific data on the world population.

 In 1983, one million fixed drives with an estimated total of 90 terabytes were sold worldwide; 30MB drives had the largest market segment.
 In 1996, 105 million drives, totaling 160,623 terabytes were sold with 1 and 2 gigabyte drives leading the industry.
 By the year 2000, with 20GB drive leading the industry, rigid drives sold for the year are projected to total 2,829,288 terabytes Rigid disk drive sales to top $34 billion in 1997.

 According to Latanya Sweeney, there are three trends in data gathering today:

 Type 1.
 Expansion of the number of fields being collected, known as the “collect more” trend.

 Type 2.
 Replace an existing aggregate data collection with a person-specific one, known as the “collect specifically” trend.

 Type 3.
 Gather information by starting a new person-specific data collection, known as the “collect it if you can” trend.

 Related terms

 Since "information" in electronic media is often used synonymously with "data", the term information explosion is closely related to the concept of data flood (also dubbed data deluge).
 Sometimes the term information flood is used as well.
 All of those basically boil down to the ever-increasing amount of electronic data exchanged per time unit.
+A term that covers the potential negative effects of information explosion is information inflation.
 The awareness about non-manageable amounts of data grew along with the advent of ever more powerful data processing since the mid-1960s.